okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 ### AWS Root Account and Users
 1. Have the client create a root account and gives us a temporary password
 1. Login with the client's root account
-1. Set a custom IAM login domain
+1. On the IAM Management Console Dashboard customize the "IAM users sign-in link" with a name based on the project or client
+1. Configure a password policy (1 uppercase, 1 lowercase, 1 number and 1 non-alphanumeric is probably a good minimum without being overly annoying)
 1. Create an IAM user for each developer:
     1. Attach the "AdministratorAccess" policy
-    1. Add 2-factor authentication (MFA)
+    1. Add 2-factor authentication (MFA) (**NOTE:** User must do this themselves)
 1. **CRITICAL:** Ask client to change their root account password and add 2-factor authenticatin (MFA)

 ### CloudWatch and Route 53